 - Critical development period.
 The second element in the triple-risk model refers to the infant’s first six months of life.
 During this critical developmental period, rapid growth phases occur and changes in homeostatic controls take place.
 These changes may be evident (e.g., sleeping and waking patterns), or they may be more subtle (e.g., variations in breathing, heart rate, blood pressure, and body temperature).
 It may be that some of these changes may temporarily or periodically destabilize the infant’s internal systems.

 - Exogenous stressor.
 The third element of this model involves outside stressors.
 These may include environmental factors (e.g., exposure to tobacco smoke, overheating, or tummy sleep position) or an upper respiratory infection that most babies can experience and survive, but that an already-vulnerable infant may not be able to overcome.
-In and of themselves, these stressors do not cause infant deaths, but in a vulnerable infant, “may tip the balance against an infant’s chances of survival” (Filiano and Kinney, 1994).
+By themselves, these stressors do not cause infant deaths, but in a vulnerable infant, they may have an influence in that infants chances of survival.
 According to this model, all three elements must interact for a sudden infant death to occur—the baby’s vulnerability is undetected until the infant enters the critical developmental period and is exposed to an outside stressor or stressors.

 Brain abnormalities in SIDS infants and low serotonin levels.